Derivative: Can you tell us about your background and your work?

 The exterior of the two robots differed in that the one was 3D printed, and the other was made with EVA foam.
 If I could go back in time I would have made them both out of the foam.
 It required zero CAD modeling, you can cut the foam with a razor blade and glue it with rubber cement.
 It required a lot less finishing to get the final look as well.
 It was just a lot of fun to work with.

-Derivative: Did you learn anything new in this process?
+Derivative: What did you learn from this process?

 Tom Sepe: Every single aspect of this project was a chance to improve my skills or try out something new.
 It was clear to me from the get-go that this was going to be a heavy lift, and that I was intentionally putting a mountain in front of me so that I could climb it.
 I upped my programming skills and my TouchDesigner skills tremendously on this project.
 I also have a desktop CNC router that I had previously only used for wood, so I spent a few weeks learning how to machine aluminum on it.
 I had been using Blender3D for years, but I really had to stretch in order to create the shapes I wanted.
 It was gruelling but I did it.
 I'm glad I can do simple CAD, but in the future I'd much rather someone else did that part!
 In addition I was 3D printing a lot of these external parts, which then had to be glued together to make larger panels, as well as be removable for any servicing.
 Finally, my airbrushing, weathering and finishing abilities grew as well.
 At times it was a little crazy, because I was the designer, the CAD modeler, the 3D printer, the machinist, the finisher, the electronics engineer, the project manager and the accountant all at once.